-Adhir Ranjan Chowdhury to lead Congress in Lok Sabha: reports
+Adhir Ranjan Chowdhury to lead Congress in Lok Sabha

 New Delhi, June 18: West Bengal MP Adhir Ranjan Chowdhury has been appointed as the Congress party's leader in the Lok Sabha, said reports.